How Do Digital Advertising Auctions Impact Product Prices?: Introduction

+The digital platforms that offer managed campaigns also enjoy significant market power, which has raised regulatory concerns.
+In a recent report, the UK regulator argues:

+\begin{quote} ``Where an advertising platform has market power [...] advertiser bids in its auctions are higher, resulting in higher prices.
+In addition, the platforms may be able to use levers including the use of reserve prices or mechanisms such as automated bidding to extract more rent from advertisers. [...]

+Higher advertising prices matter because they represent increased costs to the firms producing goods and services which are purchased by consumers.
+We would expect these costs to be passed through to consumers in terms of higher prices for goods and services, even if the downstream market is highly competitive." \cite[\S 6.19, \S6.20.]{cma20} \end{quote}

+The \citet[Chapter 5 and Appendix Q]{cma20} sets forth the principle that platforms should act in customers' best interests when making choices on their behalf.
+Our baseline model raises the concern that automated bidding options in Google and Facebook could be used to increase platform revenues to the consumers' detriment instead.

+We therefore deploy our model to examine two competition- and privacy-policy interventions.
+The first policy we consider restricts the platform's auto-bidding algorithms by requiring the pricing and steering policies to be \textit{independent} of all off-platform posted prices.
+We show that \emph{any} independent managed campaign that steers consumers efficiently leads to lower on-platform prices than the fully optimal managed campaign (Theorem \ref{thm:indep_managed_campaign}).
+In particular, limiting the signals that the pricing policy can use restores the possibility for on-platform consumers to be poached by other firms through off-platform price cuts.
+This force fosters competition and benefits consumers on both sales channels.

-The second policy we examine is a privacy restriction, which prevents the platform from steering consumers and setting prices on the basis of consumers' detailed data.
-Instead, we allow the platform to condition its steer and pricing decision on the basis of coarse information only, i.e., on the identity of each consumer's favorite firm.
-This restriction is equivalent to removing the ability to price discriminate using the platform's data.
-In this scenario, the firms sell to both on- and off-platform consumers via the same posted price, which we characterize in Proposition \ref{prop:partial_privacy}.
-The privacy restriction reduces off-platform prices compared to the benchmark of a sophisticated managed campaign, but not necessarily relative to data-augmented bidding.
-However, the welfare implications of privacy restrictions depend on the size of the platform.
-In summary, privacy restrictions lead to lower off-platform prices but may affect efficiency on the platform, particularly in the case of large platforms.
+The second policy we consider is a privacy restriction that prevents the platform from steering consumers and setting prices on the basis of the consumers' detailed data.
+Instead, we allow the platform to condition its steering and pricing decision on the basis of coarse information only, i.e., on the identity of each consumer's favorite firm.
+This restriction is equivalent to removing the ability to perfectly price discriminate using the platform's data.
+In this scenario, the firms sell to both on- and off-platform consumers via the same posted price (Proposition \ref{prop:partial_privacy}).
+The privacy restriction reduces off-platform prices compared to the benchmark of a managed campaign, but may reduce total surplus on the platform, because low-value consumers no longer receive personalized discounts.